-- If the desired material takes a long time to cool or heat to desired print temperature, try placing loaded syringe in ice bath or heated water bath to speed process.
+- If the desired material takes a long time to cool or heat to desired print temperature, try placing the loaded syringe in an ice bath or heated water bath to speed the process.

-A volume test allows for estimation of volume extruded from the printer.
-By comparing a series of known volumes to your.
+A volume test allows for the estimation of volume extruded from the printer.
+By comparing a series of known volumes to yours.
 This will also be helpful if you plan on printing dots of a certain volume.

 Results: This protocol will help you determine the material’s flow rate.